I want to begin by addressing a bit of the controversy surrounding “slum tours.”

-There is some controversy surrounding “slum tours,” and without getting too deep into that debate, I am glad that I partook in a guided tour of the Kibera Slums with Joshua the extremely knowledgeable co-founder of the Kibera Community Empowerment Organization (KCEO).
+At the end of the day, I am glad that I personally partook in a guided tour of the Kibera Slums with Joshwa, the extremely knowledgeable and inspiring co-founder of the Kibera Community Empowerment Organization (KCEO).

 I’m still not certain I can find the words to describe the level of extreme poverty in this monumentally dense urban slum.
 Nor do I know if I can paint an accurate picture of what 1 million people on 2.5 square kilometers looks like in the middle of a city of 4 million.
 But I will certainly try.

-Then the “mzungus” started as we walked past the police station composed of two shipping containers stacked one on top of the other with official letters painted on the side: “police post”.
-I smiled awkwardly but quickly stopped because I thought that might be wrong.
-But what is the appropriate way to approach strangers in a place where you both know the truth, and you are on opposite sides of it?
 As we wandered deeper into the heart of it all, I began to smile and wave at children in response to their small eager voices shouting “hi, how are you?” in innocent unison.
 Some giggled bashfully, some stuck their hands out to make contact, and others ran away.
-But their faces lingered in my mind as I walked through their streets and trespassed on the land that neither of us held claim too.
+But their faces lingered in my mind as I walked through their streets and trespassed on the land that neither of us held legal claim too.

-As we came to a bridge that offers a dry path over the narrow river that dissects the slums, I avoided eye contact with a frail, dieing woman being carried by two others with the look of seriousness in their eyes.
-I didn’t want her to know I could feel her pain radiating off her like a thick presence in the air, because her struggle was beyond my expertise.
+As we came to a bridge that offers a dry path over the narrow river that dissects the slums, I avoided eye contact with a frail, sick woman being carried by two others with a look of seriousness in their eyes.
+I didn’t want her to know I could feel her pain radiating off her like a thick presence in the air, because her struggle was beyond my expertise or business.
 She was probably too far gone to notice my intrusion, but I felt uncomfortable bearing witness to her suffering none the less.

 Past her, was a group of small children laughing on the bridge, dressed in tattered clothing.
-A girl with a magnetic smile told me her name was Nisi, and I murmured that it was pretty even though I wanted to say so much more.
-I wanted to know her story, and tell her that she mattered and that I’m sorry that she was born there and I was born into a house with multiple rooms, flush toilets and beds.
-I tried to tell her with my eyes, but she smiled sheepishly and continued playing with her friends oblivious to my concern.
+A girl with a contagious smile told me her name, and I murmured that it was pretty even though I wanted to say so much more.
+I wanted to know her story, and tell her that she mattered and that I’m sorry that she was born there and I was born into a house with multiple rooms, flushing toilets in every bathroom and beds.
+I tried to tell her with my eyes, but she smiled sheepishly and continued playing with her friends oblivious to my concerns.

 As we continued through the narrow corridors up and down steep and unstable ground, I couldn’t help but notice the various pipes and wires bulging across the path begging to trip anyone not careful enough to mind their step.
 On the right, I caught a glimpse of two sleeping piglets and on the left a couple of children carrying puppies by the scruff on their necks.